cjstoddard/Clockworkpi-uConsole/README.md

 1. Get the Community OS image

-The first thing t do is either boot to the SD card sent with the uConsole, if you did not get an SD card, get a 32GB SD card and download the stock image.
+The first thing to do is to boot to the SD card sent with the uConsole, if you did not get an SD card, get a 32GB SD card and download the stock image.

 https://github.com/clockworkpi/uConsole/tree/master#uconsole-os-images